Questions about the Spring Semester

 The campus will reopen to hands-on instruction in selected programs on February 1, but is limited to designated trade programs where hands-on learning is required for students to meet learning standards.
 Portions of those classes, such as lectures, may be offered online.

 Q: How do I apply for admission to SMCC?

 A: Applying for admission is free and easy.
 Simply visit our Steps to Apply webpage to apply online or download an application.
 Our Admissions Office is not open to the public for the time being, but you can contact the office at admissions@smccME.edu or 207-741-5800, ext.
 1.

 Q: How do I apply for financial aid?

 A: To apply for financial aid, students first need to fill out a FAFSA online by visiting the Federal Student Aid webpage.
 If students need to submit additional documentation to SMCC, the Financial Aid Office now uses a service that allows you to send documents securely.
 Simply take a clear picture of the document on your phone and upload it to the website.
 To access the website, login to My Maine Guide, select My Money and click on “Upload Financial Aid Documents” in the Things to Know section.

 A: SMCC offers payment plans and accepts checks and credit/debit cards (MasterCard, Visa and Discover) for payment.
 Our Student Billing Office is closed to the public for the time being, but students can pay online, through the mail or by telephone.
 The Billing Office can be contacted at bursar@smccME.edu or 207-741-5530.

-Q: Will the Fall Semester calendar change in any way?
+Q: Will the Spring Semester calendar change in any way?

-A: The Fall Semester will remain the same.
-Classes begin Monday, August 31, and the semester ends on Saturday, December 19.
+A: The Spring Semester will remain the same.
+Classes begin Tuesday, January 19, and the semester ends on Saturday, May 15.